 There’s an insidious connotation to the word “acceptance.”

-Too often people use it when they really mean tolerance or worse, resignation.
-It’s a kind of ho-hum attitude that sees each other from a distance.
+Too often people use it when they actually mean “tolerance” or worse, “resignation.”
+It’s a ho-hum attitude that avoids effort or vulnerability.
 “He has his hobbies, I have mine.”
-It’s a civil way of coexisting, but a pale imitation of true love because it lacks vulnerability.
+It’s a civil way to coexist, but a sad imitation of real love.

-It’s not enough to make peace with each other’s differences and our own loneliness.
-We need to respect the qualities in our partner that are different from ours, and love those qualities if possible.
+It’s not enough to make peace with each other’s differences and lonelinesses.
+We must respect the qualities in our partner that are different from ours and love those qualities if possible.
 The differences between us of course shouldn’t be so great that we lack a foundation, but they should be enough to humble us and make us curious and grateful.

 The novelist and classicist Robert Graves describes this as “a recognition of singularity”: